Budapest Travel Guide

 How We Planned Our Trip:

 We took the Austrian high speed train (Budapest -> Vienna -> Prague) between each city (the longest train, Vienna to Prague, was just four hours long) and flew back from Prague.
 The trains were extremely comfortable and affordable, which makes it a great option if you’re looking to explore Eastern Europe.

 - Days 1 – 3: Budapest, Hungary

 - Day 4: Vienna, Austria

-- Day 5 – 7: Prague, Czech Republic ( travel guide coming soon!)
+- Day 5 – 7: Prague, Czech Republic (Prague Travel Guide)

-For various reasons, we chose to spend the majority of our time in Budapest and Prague, with just one quick day layover in Vienna.
+For various reasons, we chose to spend the majority of our time in Budapest and Prague with just one quick day-long layover in Vienna.

 We loved our time in Budapest and can’t recommend it enough!
 It felt very different from every other city that we’ve visited in Europe, which made it feel extra special and unique.

 It also was the least crowded and touristy city on our itinerary, another major positive.